Route orders to the right bridge.

 International shipping

-Hazmat / fragile items
+Hazmat and fragile items

 Subscription fulfillment